Data protection

 Value: 95Chz8bagyU

-Further cookies that are placed when you are logged into your YouTube account:
+Other cookies that are set when you are logged in with your YouTube account:

 Name: APISID